Dear Mr. Electrician: What schematic wiring diagram do I use to wire a light switch?

 If there is no neutral wire in the switch box, such as in the diagram at the top of this page, you likely cannot use a smart switch.
-Though there may be a few types available that are designed to operate without a neutral connection, the type of functions that they offer may be limited.
+Though there may be a few types of smart switches available that are designed to operate without a neutral connection, the type of functions that they offer may be limited.
 Research before purchasing any smart switch or lighting dimmer.

 The requirement for a neutral in a switch box has only been introduced into the National Electrical Code a few years ago.
 Prior to that the person that wired your home originally would install the wiring in a manner that was suitable for him or her.

 You cannot use the grounding conductor to connect the smart switch neutral wire to.
 This can create an unsafe condition throughout the home and may cause problems with electrical appliances.
 It is forbidden by article 404.22 in the National Electrical Code.

 Before purchasing a smart switch or lighting dimmer, check the manufacturer’s installation instructions and specifications.
 In the United States standard residential lighting circuits are 120 volts at 60 hertz (HZ).
 The switch must be compatible to that.
 Some of the smart switches that I have seen have a voltage range from 120 to as high as 277 volts, which is for commercial lighting.

 To replace a wall switch with a smart switch first turn the power off using the circuit breaker for that circuit.
 Remove the wall plate covering the existing switch by unscrewing the two screws.
 Remove the switch by unscrewing the screw at the top and the screw at the bottom.
 Gently pull the switch away from the wall.
 Sometimes the wires are too short to pull the switch far.